skipper17/pytorch-AdaIN/README.md

 ## References
 - [1]: X. Huang and S. Belongie.
 "Arbitrary Style Transfer in Real-time with Adaptive Instance Normalization.", in ICCV, 2017.
 - [2]: [Original implementation in Torch](https://github.com/xunhuang1995/AdaIN-style)

+6 add attention and tv loss on val2014  data
+5 add attention and tv loss on train2014 data
+4 add attention and tv loss on data91 need to opt classification finished to opt classification

+test train2014 data 30 classify

+test2 train2014 data 100 classify